This page was updated: September 2022

-All classes from KS1 and 2 receive a weekly music lesson from a music specialist teacher.
-In KS2 whole class instrumental teaching is used such as Ukulele and keyboard.
-As well as this all pupils sing as part of a choir through a weekly singing assembly lead by a professional conductor.
-All of KS2 attend the Young Voices concert at the O2 every two years.
-Every pupil in the school performs at some form of concert / production at Christmas, Years 3 and 4 put on a dance concert in the spring term with Years 5 and 6 putting on a full musical production in the summer.
+All classes in KS1 and 2 receive a weekly music lesson from a music specialist teacher.
+The lessons are wide-ranging, teaching the key elements of music (rhythm, tempo, dynamics, pitch, structure, timbre and texture) through a breadth of study that includes performance, composition and appraisal of a variety of styles from across the world and throughout time.
+Every pupil in the school performs at some form of concert / production at Christmas, Years 3-5 put on a learning showcase relating to their foundation topic in the spring term, and Year 6 put on a full musical production in the summer.

 As well as the music specialist teacher, we have a team of peripatetic music teachers who visit the school each week.
-These lessons are paid for by parents or subsidised by the school ie Pupil Premium funding.
-We have peripatetic music teachers teaching guitar, cello, West African drumming, singing, piano, violin and harmonica.
+These lessons are paid for by parents or subsidised by the school via Pupil Premium funding.
+We have peripatetic music teachers teaching guitar, cello, singing, piano, violin, drum kit and steel pans.
+Additionally, we offer drama lessons from LAMDA.

 We have seen how arts activities help develop the capacity to formulate and communicate ideas and emotions; they enhance perceptual skills through responding, synthesising and evaluating, and physical skills through the control and use of movement.
 Involvement in the arts helps to foster a positive attitude among our students by developing a wide range of qualities such as cooperation, enthusiasm, passion, inspiration, tenacity and ambition.